etzl/linux/Documentation/teaching/labs/block_device_drivers.rst

 following: :c:type:`struct bio` structure, startup sector, operation (:c:data:`REQ_OP_READ` or :c:data:`REQ_OP_WRITE`) and content.
-The content of a :c:type:`struct bio` structure is a buffer described by: a physical page, the offset in the page and the size of the bufer.
+The content of a :c:type:`struct bio` structure is a buffer described by: a physical page, the offset in the page, and the size of the buffer.
 A page can be assigned using the :c:func:`alloc_page` call.

 .. note:: The :c:data:`size` field of the :c:func:`bio_add_page` call must be